yuja/jj/docs/config.md

 | Linux and macOS | `$XDG_CONFIG_HOME` or `$HOME/.config` | `/home/alice/.config/jj/config.toml`                      |
 | Windows         | `{FOLDERID_RoamingAppData}`           | `C:\Users\Alice\AppData\Roaming\jj\config.toml`           |

-On macOS, jj used to put the user config in `~/Library/Application Support`, and jj will still look there for backwards compatibility purposes; this is considered a deprecated location, and you should use the new default `XDG_CONFIG_HOME`.

 The location of the `jj` user config files/directories can also be overridden with the `JJ_CONFIG` environment variable.
 If it is not empty, it will be used instead of any configuration files in the default locations.
 If it is a path to a TOML